june 4 –july 9, 2020

 My goal as instructor will not be to get you to mimic O’Connor, but to help you find your own voice–to help you write in your native tongue, just as O’Connor wrote in hers.

-Though O’Connor’s wrote more or less exclusively about fiction, most of her principles are equally applicable to non-fiction narratives.
+Though O’Connor’s essays deal mostly with fiction-writing, most of her principles are equally applicable to non-fiction narratives.

 Intended Audience: